 Visit America’s most popular National Park, the Great Smoky Mountains, and you will be in awe of the beauty.
 Your family will love hiking throughout the Smoky Mountain National Park and the Appalachian Trail.

 The two biggest towns by the National Park are Gatlinburg and Pigeon Forge, Tennessee.
-Gatlinburg is VERY touristy and the home to Ripley’s Aquarium, shops, and restaurants.
-You will also find Ober Gatlinburg, a four season Mountain play area with amusement park and ski area.
+Gatlinburg is pretty touristy and the home to Ripley’s Aquarium, shops, and restaurants.
+You will also find Ober Gatlinburg, a four-season Mountain play area with an amusement park and ski area.

 Looking for places to stay?
 We rented a cabin in the woods and really enjoyed being outside of the touristy town area.
 However, there are also tons of condos and hotels in town to rent.
 Plus there is always camping as an option.

 Did you know there was a beautiful National Park in Ohio?
 We recently discovered Cuyahoga Valley National Park and loved it.
 The national park is located between Cleveland and Akron Ohio and is perfect for weekend getaways from Chicago.

 It is one of the newest National Parks in the US and was created to save the history of the lock system along the Cuyahoga River.

 Some highlights of the park are an easy family hike to the scenic Brandywine Falls.
 Visit two great visitor centers that explain the history of how the lock systems worked in the 1800s and the people who lived in the area.

 But the biggest highlight for us was an amazing hike through moss-covered boulders that make you feel like you’re in another world.
 Your kids will love climbing all over these beautiful rocks and exploring the park.

 Cuyahoga Valley National Park is different than most because you will find towns mixed in throughout the park system rather than being in a more remote area.